 Community Consolidated School District 89 uses First Student to run morning and afternoon bus routes for regular-education students.

-To qualify for regular-education busing, a student must live more than 1-1/2 miles from the school or have to cross a state-approved hazardous crossing in order to get to school.
+To qualify for regular-education busing, a student must live more than 1-1/2 miles from the school or need to cross a state-approved hazardous crossing in order to get to school.

 Special education transportation is managed by Hopewell Transportation.